 And then it hit me.
 “Fuck the dishwasher!”
-And at that moment fairy dust sprinkled down and rainbows sprouted from the ground.
+And at that moment, fairy dust sprinkled down, and rainbows sprouted from the ground.
 It was amazing.
-There were unicorns and like a superhero, I broke the shackles that kept me down.
+There were unicorns, and like a superhero, I broke the shackles that kept me down.
 I was a free man again.
-It felt like a heavy burden was lifted from my shoulder.
+It felt like I lifted a heavy burden from my shoulder.
 You know, like Atlas carrying the world.
-Only this time it was a dishwasher.
-Maybe not as heavy as the world, but I’m no Atlas and over time it really hurts.
+Only this time, it was a dishwasher.
+Maybe not as heavy as the world, but I’m no Atlas, and over time, it really hurts.

 It felt like a moment of detox.
 That glorifying day in your detox where all is light and crystal clear.
 And this made me think: What else is burdening me and do I really need it?
 Isn’t all this stuff around me toxic for my life and just killing my focus?

-Whenever I’m in the car in front of a traffic light there’s always a tiny fear it can break down.
-If I leave my sunglasses in the car there is the fear of it being stolen.
-When I buy a new gadget there is that constant fear for that first scratch.
-Shit, if you keep accumulating all these cool things you won’t be able to leave the house anymore because you need to guard it 24/7.
+Whenever I’m in the car in front of a traffic light, there’s always a little fear it can break down.
+If I leave my sunglasses in the car, there is the fear of it being stolen.
+When I buy a new gadget, there is that constant fear for that first scratch.
+Shit, if you keep accumulating all these cool things, you won’t be able to leave the house anymore because you need to guard it 24/7.

-Next, to paying in cold hard cash for all these things, I pay for something way more precious.
+Next, to pay in cold hard cash for all these things, I pay for something way more precious.
 I pay with time (for maintenance) and fear of it breaking down.

-Everywhere we look things are fighting for our attention.
+Everywhere we look, things are fighting for our attention.
 It’s like we are living in a non-stop Tell Sell commercial.
-Everything is amazing and we all need it.
+Everything is fantastic, and we all need it.
 It’s simply impossible to focus.
-Marketing in its essence is creating a need.
+Marketing, in its essence, is creating a need.
 Up until the late 90’s the idea of having a mobile phone was nonsense.
 Who needs that crap?
-Just 20 short years later it’s a zombie apocalypse.
+Just 20 short years later, it’s a zombie apocalypse.

 And that’s the same with buying everything else.
 We buy an idea.
-We buy the idea that the new Air Jordans will make us dunk from the free-throw line like MJ.
+And we buy the idea that the new Air Jordans will make us dunk from the free-throw line like MJ.
 We buy the Kardashian outfit they show off on the Gram because we think we will be just like them.
-We buy a fancy car because we think it makes us look cool and we buy household items because we like the idea of never doing the dishes again and chilling on the couch.
+And we buy a fancy car because we believe it makes us look cool, and we purchase household items because we like the idea of never doing the dishes again and chilling on the couch.

-But, this isn’t the case.
-In pursuit of becoming the next Kim K. women now have so many clothes in their closet they can’t even find their favorite shirt.
+But this isn’t the case.
+In pursuit of becoming the next Kim K., women now have so many clothes in their closet; they can’t even find their favorite shirt.
 Getting dressed demands full focus nowadays.
-Man buy gadgets and things that will make their lives easier, but they rarely do.
+Man buy gadgets and things that will make their lives more comfortable, but they rarely do.

 Do we really need all these things?
 When we see them, do they make us happy?
 When a woman looks in her closet that’s filled to the roof with clothes, is she happy?
 Or is she just annoyed she can’t find her favorite shirt in that mess?